-So how can we offer compassion to our kids and break that cycle of negativity and disconnect when our kids are driving us nuts?
+So how can we offer compassion to our kids — and break that cycle of negativity and disconnect — when our kids are driving us nuts?
 Here are four ways to keep your cool even when you’re struggling.

-Acknowledge your triggers.
 The first step to offering compassion to our kids when we really just want to shout at them is to acknowledge our own triggers.
 Once we acknowledge that we’re feeling triggered by something from the past, we can remind ourselves that the current situation isn’t an emergency — even if it feels like it.
 Victor E. Frankl, author of “Man’s Search For Meaning” and an Austrian neurologist, psychologist and Holocaust survivor, wrote that “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”

-Take time for self-care.
 I’m not usually one for platitudes, but they're used often for a reason.
 You can’t fill someone else’s cup without first filling your own, even just a little.
 As parents, we often try to survive on the smallest dregs left in our cup.
 Self-care comes in the form of mental and physical care.
 Take time for yourself when you can, as often as you can.
 Take care of your body.
 Be gentle with yourself when you mess up.
 Be gentle with your kids when they mess up.
 We could all use a little more love and compassion.

-Look for the root cause of the behavior.
 When our kids are whiny, bickering or pushing boundaries, it isn’t because they find joy in making us miserable; it's because they have an unmet need.

 As Dr. Lawrence Cohen of Playful Parenting says: “I’m always amazed when adults say that children ‘just did that to get attention.’
 Naturally children who need attention will do all kinds of things to get it.
 Why not just give it to them?”
-The unmet need might be hunger, tiredness, feeling disconnected from you or even inner turmoil from a new sibling, bullying, missing a family member and so on.
+The unmet need might be hunger, fatigue, feeling disconnected from you, or even inner turmoil from a new sibling, bullying, missing a family member and so on.

 When we just scrape the surface of stopping a behavior for the sake of stopping it, we do nothing to address the underlying cause.
-This leads to a temporary pause in the behavior, but it will burst out of the child again at another time in the form of another unwanted behavior until we can help them work through the root cause.
+This leads to a temporary pause in the behavior, but it will burst out of the child again at another time in the form of another unwanted behavior — until we can help them work through the root cause.